rickysmoothhands/Vector-Calculator/README.md

 ---

 ### Grading Rubric
 You will be graded based on how your code performs under the following conditions.
 It will be checked against various tests.
+It is recommended that you do some of your own testing before submission, more will be explained below.

 #### [150 pts.]
 Required
 - [10] Vector class with Constructor